inductiva/inductiva/tutorials/simulators/CP2K.md

 ### Objective

-This tutorial will demonstrate how to run a CP2K simulation using the H2O-64 benchmark, which simulates a system that consists of 64 water molecules in a 12.4 Å³ cell, with MD running for 10 steps.
+This tutorial will demonstrate how to run the H2O-64 benchmark, which simulates a system that consists of 64 water molecules in a 12.4 Å³ cell, with MD running for 10 steps.

 ### Prerequisites